XpectoPatronum/Coding/README.md

 # Coding
-This repository contains the following branches
+This repository contains the following branches.
-.
-Competitive Programming
+  1. Competitive Programming